sablokgaurav/code_quicklook/README.md

-> This page is used for quick look when I am coding and I forgot some inbuilt function or class reference.
-It doesnt provide any code itself.
-I believe that no book or code courses teaches you how to write code for specific applications, specific projects and analysis.
+# This page is used for quick look when i am writing code and i forgot some inbuilt function or class reference. it doesnt provide any code itself and i believe that no book or code courses teaches you how to write code for specific applications, specific projects and analysis.
 They simply teaches you how to declare variables, write functions.
-These are only languages that I am programming currently and needed this as a reference.

-> If you program and write code most of the day then to increase your vision and transparency and also to give your eyes a little bit rest, you  can find some themes here: [vscode_themes](https://vscodethemes.com/).
-Best online conversion that you can use for any format.
-I use this only all the time mainly. [cloudconvert](https://cloudconvert.com/) and in case you are writing C++ [cppreference](https://en.cppreference.com/w/).

-if you are looking for customized linux [customized linux](https://laptopwithlinux.com/product/clevo-nj70/) although i havent used or DELL XPS13 Developer Edition,12th Generation Intel® Core™ i7 processor, 32GB of memory and 2TB of storage.
+These are only languages that I am programming currently and needed this as a reference. themes for code visibility [vscode_themes](https://vscodethemes.com/) and [cloudconvert](https://cloudconvert.com/) if you are looking for customized linux [customized linux](https://laptopwithlinux.com/product/clevo-nj70/) although i havent used or DELL XPS13 Developer Edition.

 > github readme generator and package repositories \
 [profileme](https://www.profileme.dev/) \